sabbagh99/reading-notes102/Read03.md

 #### *so today we will learn about how to use the *git* and to downlead  and upload a files from **GitHub** and we will able to:*

+> 1. use git and use (A-C-P) method.

-> 1. know how to use html and tags we can use this tags to insert:
+> 2. know how to use html and tags we can use this tags to insert:
 * ##### image
 * ##### paragraph
 * ##### Link  And to many things.

-> 2. start building  a html from structure.
+> 3. start building  a html from structure.

     > we will start doing html page from A to Z.